Walking on mountains

 Full Learning Sequence

-I mapped out key screen explorations for the 4th grade Core Knowledge sequence with a focus on smooth transitions, student centered design, and overall learning engagement.
+I mapped out key screen explorations for the 4th Grade Whole Group Lesson sequence with a focus on smooth transitions, student centered design, and overall learning engagement.

 *The individual kid illustrations are from an in-house illustrator.